flawrist/win7underground/readme.md

 scorning the past as if chronology equals progress.
 But the mavericks?
 They know software doesn't rot like milk in the sun.
 They see the forced
 evictions and locked-out machines, leftover souls stripped of their tools.
-Algorithms and alphabets don't expire just because the beast gets hungry.
+<mark>Algorithms and alphabets don't expire just because the beast gets hungry.
-A sturdy hammer keeps driving nails long after the warranty turns to dust.
+A sturdy hammer keeps driving nails long after the warranty turns to dust.</mark>

 ### Examples built by authors